mirceak/ApiServer-Unity-Laravel-Passport/README.md

     $status = ["success"=> "Registered User"];
     return $status;
 }

-# In this function we can see we have it split in two major if statements that check wether the account is an guest account/an account
-registered with our own api/an facebook account.
-If we have an ```email``` parrameter in the ```$request``` parrameter then we know the user registered using our api and we validate the input then create a user based on that input and store it in our database.
-If we have an ```fbId``` in the ```$request``` parameter then we treat that request accodringly as we did with the previous one.
-If there are none of the above present we then know the user does not want to register so we register him with a guest account meaning we generate and assign him the data he did not want to provide us with.
-Within our client we will generate a unique id when the app is first run and store it so we can use it instead of a password and email or fbId.
-After all that is done we return a success message to the app client.
 ```

 Right now we set the user to have some fields we did not discuss for example the ```highscore / game money``` and so on.
 We need to